 - Property acquired by one spouse, which is acquired by using separate assets, is considered separate property.

-Any property which both spouses agree is separate property, through a post-nuptial agreement or other type of agreement, remains separate property.
+- Any property which both spouses agree is separate property, through a post-nuptial agreement or another type of agreement, remains separate property.

 - Any inheritances received prior to the marriage or during the marriage are considered separate property unless the inheritance is commingled during the marriage.